Header Top Bar

 One possible course of action is establishing a domestic Limited Liability Company (“Local PT”) wholly owned by local entities.
 However, the appointment of foreign directors is permissible for managing the company’s operations.

-Registering a PT PMA enables businesses to receive investment opportunities from foreign entities otherwise limited in registering a Local
+Registering a PT PMA enables businesses to receive investment opportunities from foreign entities otherwise limited in registering a Local entity.

 2. License and certification